andrew-fleming/midnight-improvement-proposals/mips/mip-?.md

 To ensure lean and bridge-compatible token definitions, this MRC does not include `MRC__contractURI` in the base interface.
 However, ecosystem tools may expect or support it.
 A follow-up MIP may define a standard metadata schema and hosting guidelines.

-## Acknowledgements

-List the contributors that were not the Authors, this will include any workshop participants.

 ## Copyright Waiver